Drawethree/X-Robots/README.md

 Place the plugin .jar into your server’s plugins folder.
 Start or reload your server to generate configuration files.
 Configure the guis.yml,config.yml, robots.yml to customize robot types and currency settings.
-If you are a developer looking for API, please check https://github.com/Drawethree/X-PrivateMinesAPI/

 ### Support
 * ![Discord](https://img.shields.io/discord/1387881708581290257?label=Discord&logo=Discord)